framefork/spring-properties-order-by-configurations/README.md

 Just install the latest version of `org.framefork:spring-properties-order-by-configurations` dependency, and everything should start working - the configuration autoloads in a Spring Boot project.

+Currently, the oldest supported Spring Boot is 3.2+

 ## Motivation

 The author of this library typically structures their Spring Boot applications with the following example modules: